 The Oculus Quest is a big deal for lovers of VR.
 Many are quite impressed at the exciting collection of Oculus Quest games currently available.
 But some still wonder, is the Oculus Quest worth it in 2021?
 That’s a question that many of us have had on our minds since the initial release of May 2019.

-Should you get the Oculus Quest?
-That’s a question that many of us have, and for a very good reason.
-Oculus has released new hardware for VR enthusiasts, the Oculus Quest is particularly created for the mobile audiences.
-But is this worth the effort or not?
-We are here to study what the Oculus Quest has to offer and whether it’s a good purchase or not.
+Oculus’s new hardware for VR enthusiasts and casual gamers alike, the Oculus Quest is particularly created for mobile audiences.
+But is this worth the price tag or not?
+We are here to review what the Oculus Quest has to offer and whether it’s a good purchase or not.

 - No need for a PC

 - Ability to get access to the full Oculus rift library through the Oculus Link (Gaming PC required)

 - Slightly front heavy, which may be uncomfortable for some

 - 2-3 hours of battery life per charge

 Right off the bat, you will notice that this is a very unique VR headset compared to its predecessors.
 While its design is very similar to the Oculus Rift S, it’s actually an all in one VR experience.
 Which brings us to the best thing about the Oculus Quest.
 Like the Go, you don’t need to be tethered to a PC/PS4 to use it!